 I LOVE making this dish because it’s made with minimal ingredients typically found in my fridge, it’s insanely delicious and it’s super QUICK to prepare.

 If you push for it, you can have this on the table in under 20 minutes.

 I’m happy to have this one in my recipe repertoire for those dangerous days when my fiancé and I are not just hungry, but HANGRY and we need food *rightnow*.

-I’ve also discovered that the secret to enjoying loads of healthy steamed vegetables is gochujang mayo.
+I’ve also discovered that the secret to enjoying loads of healthy steamed vegetables is to smother them in gochujang mayo.

-Literally, any steamed vegetable + gochujang mayo is a winning combination for me.
+Literally, any steamed vegetable + gochujang mayo equals a winning combination for me.

 This dish is gluten-free, vegetarian and almost keto.
 Unfortunately, gochujang contains a little bit of sugar which may not be suitable for most on the keto diet.